davegill/wrf-coop/README_user.md

 Timing for Writing wrfout_d01_2016-03-23_00:12:00 for domain        1:    0.53638 elapsed seconds d01 2016-03-23_00:12:00 wrf: SUCCESS COMPLETE WRF
 ```
-2. There should be no NaN values in the generated model output file.
+2. There should be no NaN values in any of the generated model output files (we only really need to test the last time periods, because the model never recovers from throwing a NaN).
 There are two domains for the original run and the restart run.
 That is a total of four tests for NaNs.
 ```
 ncdump wrfout_d01_2016-03-23_00:12:00 | grep -i nan | grep -v DOMINANT ncdump wrfout_d02_2016-03-23_00:12:00 | grep -i nan | grep -v DOMINANT